symbolicdata/symbolicdata.github.io/Bibliography.markdown

 List\_all ?Papers has\_author FranzBeckenbauerTheMathematician .

-For more details see the knowledge base [BIB.ttl](http://symbolicdata.org/RDFData/BIB.ttl)
+For more details see the knowledge bases

+-   [Bibliography.ttl](http://symbolicdata.org/RDFData/Bibliography.ttl) for URIs and short description of the bibliographical references used within SymbolicData
+-   [Bib-References.ttl](http://symbolicdata.org/RDFData/Bib-References.ttl) (to be compiled) for links of these data to external collections of bibliographical data (citeseer, GB Bibliography and ZBMath for the moment)

 #### Ontology